honeycombio/refinery/rules.md

 For example, a `SampleRate` of `30` will keep 1 out of every 30 traces.
 The choice on whether to keep any specific trace is random, so the rate is approximate.
 The sample rate is calculated from the trace ID, so all spans with the same trace ID will be sampled or not sampled together.
+A `SampleRate` of `1` or less will keep all traces.
+Specifying this value is required.

 Type: `int`